drzqb/NLP/README.md

 The project of recommendation system uses GRU and MovieLens data set to complete the task of movie recommendation.

 The Speech Recognition project realizes a simple speech recognition using GRU and vedio files recording numbers from zero to nine.

+The project of chatbot retrieval also realizes a chatbot, however, it focuses on some special industries such as banking and insurance industry where answering for querying is relatively fixed to some extent.
+Therefore the project applies the so called 'dual encoder LSTM model' based on retrieval to build the above system.